elleryasimov-bu/gimpledb/README.md

 # gimpledb
-An education-purposed database written in Go, based on the famous, derived from BC's famous SimpleDB project
+An education-purposed database written in Go, based on BC's famous SimpleDB project